tiochalilgibranfindianto/App-Sahabat-Tuli/README.md

 Once you're done, you can test the app using an emulator or a physical Android device to see if all the features are working properly!

 ## Conclusion
-Sahabat Tuli is an app that helps the Deaf community communicate and learn more easily.
-With sign language translation features and educational support, the app supports interaction between Deaf users and hearing friends, and encourages shared learning.
+Sahabat Tuli application is designed to support the Deaf community in communicating and learning.
+The features make it easy for users to connect and understand each other.

 **Happy learning!**